Key takeaways

 Over-the-counter yeast infection creams for males

 “For most uncomplicated male yeast infections, over-the-counter antifungal creams such as clotrimazole or miconazole are effective first-line treatments,” says Dr. Martina Ambardjieva, MD, a urologist with Dr. Telx.
 “These medications work by inhibiting fungal growth and are generally safe and well-tolerated.”
+In very mild cases, yeast infections can go away on their own and with proper hygiene, although antifungal creams may still be recommended.
 Here are a couple of the most widely available ones.

 Lotrimin (clotrimazole)

-As an OTC drug, it’s usually not too expensive.
+As an OTC drug, it’s usually more accessible than other drugs.
 Without insurance coverage or coupons, brand-name Lotrimin can cost up to $149, although generic versions can be much cheaper.

 Monistat (miconazole)

-Over-the-counter creams should work for most male yeast infections, but particularly severe or persistent cases might require a stronger prescription antifungal.
-Here are a couple common options.
+Over-the-counter creams should work for most male yeast infections, but particularly severe or persistent cases might require a stronger prescription.
+Here are some common options.

 Nizoral (ketoconazole)